UnifierHQ/unifier/README.md

 ### Revolt and Guilded support
 With [Revolt](https://github.com/UnifierHQ/unifier-revolt) and [Guilded](https://github.com/UnifierHQ/unifier-guilded)
-support extensions, you can bring your communities outside of Discord together, or get a break from Discord without losing your community.
+support plugins, you can bring your communities outside of Discord together, or get a break from Discord without losing your community.

 Support plugins need to be installed to enable support for these platforms.